Social-Futures-Lab/MUSE/README.md

 # MUSE

-This repository provides the data and code to reproduce the results of *[Correcting misinformation on social media with a large language model](https://arxiv.org/abs/2403.11169)*.
+This repository provides the data and code to reproduce *[Correcting misinformation on social media with a large language model](https://arxiv.org/abs/2403.11169)*.

 ## Instructions

+This repository contains three folders to reproduce (1) our proposed model, **MUSE**, as well as the results from (2) the expert evaluation and (3) the user study.

+### Our Model, MUSE

+We comply with X/Twitter Terms of Service by only releasing tweet IDs.
+To successfully run the model (i.e., `main.py`), you need to
+- Add your API keys in `data/api_keys.json`;
+- Obtain tweet content and image urls to populate `tweets.csv` and `image_url.json` based on our released tweet IDs.

+### Expert Evaluation

 - `data/notes_all.csv`: The [Community Notes](https://communitynotes.twitter.com/guide/en/about/introduction) data that our evaluation is based on.
 - `data/responses.csv`: It contains the tweets and responses made by
   1. Laypeople with *high* helpfulness;